salman890113/Firstrepo/Readme.txt

 Hi Salman !
 Control your emotions carefully while talking with parents.
-I will learn DevOps IA as my mom advised to do this i am salman ok
+I will learn DevOps IA as my mom advised to do this pk i am salman ok